-- Medicines and drugs that required a prescription, or insulin.
-Medical doctors, dentists, eye doctors, chiropractors, osteopaths, podiatrists, psychiatrists, psychologists, physical therapists, acupuncturists and psychoanalysts (medical care only). - Medical examinations, X-ray and laboratory services, insulin treatment and whirlpool baths your doctor ordered.
+Medicines and drugs that required a prescription, or insulin.

+Medical doctors, dentists, eye doctors, chiropractors, osteopaths, podiatrists, psychiatrists, psychologists, physical therapists, acupuncturists and psychoanalysts (medical care only).

+Medical examinations, X-ray and laboratory services, insulin treatment and whirlpool baths your doctor ordered.

-- Nursing help.
-If you pay someone to do both nursing and housework, you may deduct only the cost of the nursing help. - Hospital care (including meals and lodging), clinic costs and lab fees. - Medical treatment at a center for drug addicts or alcoholics. - Medical aids such as hearing aids (and batteries), false teeth, eyeglasses, contact lenses, braces, crutches, wheelchairs, guide dogs and the cost of maintaining them. - Lodging expenses (but not meals) paid while away from home to receive medical care in a hospital or a medical care facility that is related to a hospital.
-Do not include more than \$50 a night for each eligible person. - Ambulance service and other travel costs to get medical care.
-If you used your own car, you may claim what you spent for gas and oil to go to and from the place you received the care; or you may claim 14 cents a mile.
-Add parking and tolls to the amount you claim under either method. - The supplemental part of Medicare insurance (Medicare B).
+Nursing help.
+If you paid someone to do both nursing and housework, you may deduct only the cost of the nursing help.

+Hospital care (including meals and lodging), clinic costs and lab fees.

+Medical treatment at a center for drug or alcohol addiction.

+Medical aids such as hearing aids (and batteries), false teeth, eyeglasses, contact lenses, braces, crutches, wheelchairs, guide dogs and the cost of maintaining them.

+Lodging expenses (but not meals) paid while away from home to receive medical care in a hospital or a medical care facility that is related to a hospital.
+Do not include more than \$50 a night for each eligible person.

+Ambulance service and other travel costs to get medical care.
+If you used your own car, you may claim what you spent for gas and oil to go to and from the place you received the care; or you may claim mileage.
+The mileage rate is 18 cents per mile.
+Add parking and tolls to the amount you claim under either method.

+The supplemental part of Medicare insurance (Medicare B).
+To claim these expenses, see instructions for Schedule M, Line 12.

 Surgery to improve vision including radial keratotomy or other laser eye surgery.